rilldata/rill/README.md

 Import datasets of interest into the Rill Developer [duckDB](https://duckdb.org/docs/sql/introduction) database to make them available.
 We currently support .parquet, .csv, and .tsv.

 ```
-rill import-table /path/to/data_1.parquet
+rill import-source /path/to/data_1.parquet
-rill import-table /path/to/data_2.csv
+rill import-source /path/to/data_2.csv
-rill import-table /path/to/data_3.tsv
+rill import-source /path/to/data_3.tsv
 ```

 ## Start Your Project

-Start the User Interface to interact with your imported tables and revisit projects you have created.
+Start the User Interface to interact with your imported sources and revisit projects you have created.

 ```
 rill start